flicklearn/buoy-byte/README.md

 Use Cases:

-Track small-scale water motion in ponds, lakes, or pools
+Track small-scale water motion in sea, ocean, ponds, lakes, or pools..

-Hands-on learning of accelerometers and wireless communication

-Collect wave data for science projects or classroom experiments
+Hands-on learning of accelerometers and wireless communication Collect wave data for science projects or classroom experiments